Republic XF-12 Rainbow: Design

 Minimizing drag was a primary consideration throughout the design of the XF-12.
 Many features came from Republic's experience with fighter aircraft.
 Unusually, no compromises to the aerodynamics were made in the shape of its fuselage.
-Aviation Week was quoted as saying "the sharp nose and cylindrical cigar shape of the XF-12 fulfills a designer's dream of a no compromise design with aerodynamic considerations."
+Aviation Week was quoted as saying "the sharp nose and cylindrical cigar shape of the XF-12 fulfils a designer's dream of a no compromise design with aerodynamic considerations."

 For its reconnaissance role, the XF-12 had three photographic compartments aft of the wing.
 One vertical, one split vertical, and one trimetrogon each using a 6 in Fairchild K-17 camera.
 For night reconnaissance, the XF-12 had a belly hold which accommodated 18 high-intensity photo-flash bombs to be ejected over the target.
 All bays were equipped with electrically operated, inward retracting doors designed for minimum drag and camera lenses were electrically heated to prevent frost build-up.
 The XF-12 also carried complete darkroom facilities to permit developing and printing the film while still airborne augmented by adjustable storage racks to handle any size of film container and additional photo equipment.
 This allowed immediate access to the intelligence after landing without the usual processing delay.

 Its wing had a straight taper with a high aspect ratio for maximum efficiency and squared tips.
 The engines used a sliding cowl to facilitate engine cooling instead of cowling flaps, which caused too much drag.
 There was also a two-stage impeller fan directly behind the propeller hub.
 These refinements allowed the engines to be tightly cowled for aerodynamic efficiency, while still keeping the engines adequately cooled.
 When the sliding cowl ring was closed during flight, the cooling air was ducted through the nacelle to the rear exhaust orifice increasing thrust, rather than adding drag as is usually the case.